Free Consultation

 Family Participation

 The overwhelming majority of students reach a point on the trail at which their hearts have changed – a point that positions them to build a successful, responsible new life.
 Whether they continue to grow depends heavily upon whether the other family members change also.
 Few indeed are the children who can return to a family in which the cycle of blame and defensiveness is ongoing without eventually taking up their old role in it.
-Perhaps the biggest challenge the ANASAZI people face is helping parents accept responsibility for their part in their children’s problems.
+Perhaps the biggest challenge the Anasazi people face is helping parents accept responsibility for their part in their children’s problems.
 Aware of this problem almost from the first, Olsen and Sanchez began teaching parents, one or two at a time, what they must do to be worthy of the child who would soon return to them.
 But they found it difficult in scattered discussions to have the same degree of impact on the parents that the trail experience has on the children.
 Frequently the children were far better prepared for a reunion that the people who sent them there.
-To rectify this situation, ANASAZI now accepts students only if their parents are willing to be actively involved, including spending several days with the child on the trail.
+To rectify this situation, Anasazi now accepts students only if their parents are willing to be actively involved, including spending several days with the child on the trail.
 This enables them to experience for themselves the child’s newly-gained competence and confidence, and to develop their relationship with the child anew, safely removed from the environment in which they have been habituated to control methods for dealing with the child.
 Success comes when the family changes together, and the days of shared trail experiences do much to help this happen.
-In addition, ANASAZI adopted the Arbinger seminar for intensive family training.
+In addition, Anasazi adopted the Arbinger seminar for intensive family training.
 The key to these seminars is that, like the trail experience, they do not push the participants or offer advice.
 This is crucial.
 As parents, we feel threatened by the news that we share responsibility for our child’s destructive behavior, and with this must also share in the healing.
 Often when confronted with this news directly, we resist.
 Either we deny our responsibility outright or, more subtly, agree with the principle without acknowledging that it applies to us.
 Coming to a realization of one’s own role in the problems one has blamed on others requires a degree of emotional honesty that is as difficult as it is rare.
-Therefore, ANASAZI incorporates the Arbinger seminar into its program which is carefully designed to suggest no blame but to allow parents to come, on their own, to the liberating realization of their complicity in their children’s problems.
+Therefore, Anasazi incorporates the Arbinger seminar into its program which is carefully designed to suggest no blame but to allow parents to come, on their own, to the liberating realization of their complicity in their children’s problems.
 This doesn’t always happen, but it amazes me how often it does happen – long-frustrated and embittered parents experience a change of heart toward their children.
 Whatever changes the parents make, the child sees immediately.
 Such changes bolster the child’s own trail-formed resolve to live caringly and responsibly.
 The old power struggle evaporates, and all concerned have a real chance to start again, forgetful of the history they have held against each other.
 I emphasize the word “start.”
 Challenges lie ahead.
 Inevitably, both sides make mistakes.
 There’s simply no such thing as an instant cure.
-But typically in the ANASAZI/Arbinger experience, they do make a start, together.
+But typically in the Anasazi/Arbinger experience, they do make a start, together.
 And that – the togetherness – is the secret.
-ANASAZI is effective to the degree that everyone involved – parents, students, and the ANASAZI workers – are becoming non-judgmental and caring human beings.
+Anasazi is effective to the degree that everyone involved – parents, students, and the Anasazi workers – are becoming non-judgmental and caring human beings.
 Toward this end children can help parents, but, generally speaking, only if the parents respond in kind and help the children in return.
 Usually, when the family leaves the trail to return home, everyone involved knows something of the power of emotional honesty and forgiveness, and they will be able to maintain it or, if necessary, regain it, provided they are willing.
 The author is professor of philosophy at BYU and contributor of many articles in professional journals.